dwariyar/podcast_transcriber/README.md

 ### b.
 API Key Management

-Note: OpenAI and Algolia API keys (Application ID, Write API Key) are now provided directly via the frontend UI when you run the application.
+**Note**: OpenAI and Algolia API keys (Application ID, Write API Key) are now provided directly via the frontend UI when you run the application.
 You do not need to configure them in backend environment variables (like a `.env` file) for the backend to function.
 Ensure your Algolia Write API Key possesses addObject, deleteObject, listIndexes, and settings permissions for full functionality.

 ### c.
 Character Encoding (Important for Transcription)